aws/karpenter-provider-aws/website/content/en/preview/concepts/deprovisioning.md

 example, if a cluster brings up all nodes at once, all the pods on those nodes would fall into the same batching window on expiration.

 - Pods without an ownerRef (also called "controllerless" or "naked" pods) will be evicted during voluntary node disruption, such as expiration or consolidation.
-A pod with the annotation `karpenter.sh/do-not-evict: true` will cause its node to be opted out from voluntary node disruption workflows.
+A pod with the annotation `karpenter.sh/do-not-evict: "true"` will cause its node to be opted out from voluntary node disruption workflows.

 - Using preferred anti-affinity and topology spreads can reduce the effectiveness of consolidation.
 At node launch, Karpenter attempts to satisfy affinity and topology spread preferences.
 In order to reduce node churn, consolidation must also attempt to satisfy these constraints to avoid immediately consolidating nodes after they launch.
 This means that consolidation may not deprovision nodes in order to avoid violating preferences, even if kube-scheduler can fit the host pods elsewhere.
 Karpenter reports these pods via logging to bring awareness to the possible issues they can cause (e.g. `pod default/inflate-anti-self-55894c5d8b-522jd has a preferred Anti-Affinity which can prevent consolidation`).